B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 It does NOT consider those areas as red zones where there is a legal job that aids in the evolution of an illegal action on the server (example: Miner).

 In these zones, the following are <span style="color: green">permitted</span>:
 - Opening fire if communication and negotiation between players are not desired, as everyone knows this area to be illegal, and it is considered a minimum level of roleplay in this regard.
-In the red zone, the rule of Revenge-Kill does not apply.
 - Robbing persons is possible regardless of time (does not apply to the robbery interval), as long as the persons are on a red zone.
 All items they hold on them or in the vehicle they came with can be taken.
 - It is permitted to rob persons who are in a COMA using a rope.
 - Persons involved in a fight in a red zone who have used firearms cannot go to a public area.